This article will cover:

 Important: To avoid duties, taxes and penalties; follow these instructions carefully.

 Failure may result in a penalty of up to 40% of the general list value.
-Please review the back of the blue carnet jacket for detailed instructions.
+Review the back of the blue carnet jacket for detailed instructions.

 - Departing the United States

 Prior to leaving the U.S., the holder must sign the first green counterfoil on the bottom right on the space that reads "Signature of Holder".
 The official carnet (NOT a copy) should be presented to customs for validation before the goods depart.
 Be certain that the customs official stamps and signs the shaded portions of the green front cover bottom left hand side of form and yellow exportation counterfoil to activate the carnet.